3 Reasons Why a “Cheat Diet” is NOT a Good Idea

-1) It works within the principles of limitations instead of flow.
-I hate limits, and here is why you should too: When you bring awareness to your body’s natural rhythms and allow yourself to flow in harmony with Mother Nature, you allow yourself to eat what your body needs for its authentic physical, mental and spiritual health.
+1) A cheat diet works within the principles of limitations instead of flow.
+We hate limits, and here is why you should too: When you bring awareness to your body’s natural rhythms and allow yourself to flow in harmony with Mother Nature, you allow yourself to eat what your body needs for its authentic physical, mental and spiritual health.
 Setting an intention to resist your natural flow with a restrictive diet, then giving yourself permission to “cheat” on that diet X amount of times per week defeats the whole purpose of attempting to thrive in life through conscious living.

 2) You’ve just applied a dogma to your nutritional habits.
 Establishing a system of rules for your nutrition is creating your own personal diet dogma – and that’s bad.
 “I am a health nut all week, but I allow myself pizza and cupcakes on the weekend.”
 When you establish this type of pattern of behavior, despite your good intentions, you inadvertently establish poor nutritional habits.
 Your body usually desires nutrient-rich food; it’s your emotions that crave something else.
 If you force pizza and cupcakes down your throat every weekend “because you can,” you’re likely resisting your body’s natural instincts and overriding them with your own dogmatic pattern.
 Your body will pay you back.